pragmint/open-practices/practices/set-and-enforce-wip-limits.md

 ### Set Limits that Feel Ambitious

 When teams start by setting limits that feel ambitious, it forces them to make deliberate choices about what work matters most.
 The exact number depends on your team's context, but the goal is to find the sweet spot where teams feel focused but not hamstrung.
-A common starting calculation is to set the total WIP limit to `(Team Size * 2) - 1`.
-For a team of 4, try a limit of 7 active items across the board.
+A common starting point is to set your WIP limit to the size of the team + one.
+For a team of four, try a limit of five active items across the board.
 If the limit is rarely hit, it is too high; if it is hit constantly without resolution, it is too low.

 ### Finish Work Before Starting New Work